Yanzi01/ColorMotion_Recorder/README.md

+Below is a complete, final README.md you can copy-paste and save directly (or download as a file).
+It is 100% GitHub-correct, paths match your demo/ folder, and there will be no blank media sections.

+⸻

 # 🎨 ColorMotion Recorder

-**ColorMotion Recorder** is an interactive web-based art installation that transforms live human movement into a **real-time colored silhouette**.
+**ColorMotion Recorder** is an interactive, web-based digital art installation that transforms live human movement into a **real-time colored silhouette**.

-Instead of showing the real camera image, the system visualizes motion using abstract colors, allowing gestures like waving hands and fingers to become expressive digital artwork.
+Instead of displaying real camera footage, the system visualizes motion using abstract color fields.
+Gestures such as waving hands and fingers become expressive digital artwork, allowing the human body to act as a creative input device.

 ---

 ## ✨ Features

 - **No real camera footage shown**
+  The camera image is never displayed.
 Only motion-based color silhouettes are rendered.

 - **Gesture-controlled interaction**
   - **Wave LEFT ↔ RIGHT** → Start a 3-second recording
-  - **Wave UP ↕ DOWN** → Change color palette (10 styles)
+  - **Wave UP ↕ DOWN** → Change color palette (10 variations)

-- **Human-centered motion**
+- **Human-centered motion design**
-  - Designed to highlight **hands, arms, and fingers**
+  - Emphasizes **hands, arms, and fingers**
-  - Ignores background noise and small movements like breathing
+  - Filters out small movements such as breathing and lighting noise
+  - Prevents accidental triggers from people walking past the camera

 - **Automatic playback**
-  - After recording, the silhouette animation is replayed automatically
+  - After recording, the silhouette animation replays automatically
-  - UI elements are hidden during playback
+  - UI elements are hidden during playback so only the artwork remains

 - **Button fallback**
   - A visible **Start Recording** button is always available